-- Safety.
 Poor safety harms reputation, it could lead to the project being shut down by the authorities and even monetary fines.
 Poor safety can result in poor worker morale.
 Accidents take management time to sort out and investigate.
 Accidents could result in key workers being injured, impacting the project progress and productivity of the rest of the team.
 Accidents lead to increased insurance premiums.
 Some clients will avoid working with contractors that have a poor safety record.

-- Poor quality.
 Poor quality costs money and time to rectify.
 It harms reputation.
 It keeps people back to fix, thus preventing them from moving onto other tasks and projects.

-- Insufficient resources, which causes project delays, it could mean opportunities for variation claims are missed, that the team becomes overworked and stressed causing resignations, lower productivity, and poor quality work.
+Which causes project delays, it could mean opportunities for variation claims are missed, that the team becomes overworked and stressed causing resignations, lower productivity, and poor quality work.
 Insufficient resources could be caused because: